VisTrails/VisTrails/doc/usersguide/spreadsheet.rst

 Users may send results to the spreadsheet by using a spreadsheet cell.
 Upon inspecting the VisTrails Spreadsheet package (in the list of packages, to the left of the pipeline builder), one can see there are built-in cells for different kinds of data, e.g., RichTextCell to display HTML and plain text.

 By default, an unoccupied cell on the active sheet will be chosen to display the result.
 However, you can specify in the pipeline exactly where a spreadsheet cell will be placed by using CellLocation and SheetReference.
 CellLocation specifies the location (row and column) of a cell when connecting to a spreadsheet cell (VTKCell, ImageViewerCell, ...).
 Similarly, a SheetReference module (when connecting to a CellLocation) will specify which sheet the cell will be put on given its name, minimum row size and minimum column size.
-There is an example of this in examples/vtk.xml (select the version below Double Renderer).
+There is an example of this in examples/vtk.vt (select the Cell Location version).

 Advanced Cell Options
 ^^^^^^^^^^^^^^^^^^^^^